divineunited/gdoc-summaries/README.md

 Note: An empty column under the Date column means that the user has not signed off yet
 - that person will get an email for 30 days until they sign off or fill in that column with something
 - (in this case, Danny, Jane, and Roger will get emails)

+## Executive Summary
+- Optionally, define an Executive Summary section as follows:

+#### Executive Summary
+This is an executive summary that will get sent alongside the email that the receiver of the email can quickly read and make sure they're intereseted in the content before going in and signing off.